platformsh/platformsh-docs/sites/upsun/src/create-apps/app-reference/single-runtime-image.md

 ## Types

 {{% note theme="info" %}}
-You can now use the Upsun composable image (BETA) to install runtimes and tools in your application container.
+You can now use the {{% vendor/name %}} composable image (BETA) to install runtimes and tools in your application container.
 If you've reached this section from another page, you may be interested in supported `stacks` where `type` was referenced.
 See [supported Nix packages for the `stack` key](/create-apps/app-reference/composable-image#supported-nix-packages) for more information.
 {{% /note %}}